DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

     - Coil for handling images
 - **Design**: The app follows Material Design guidelines for a clean and intuitive user interface.

-  -**The following resources were used to aid the app design**:
+- **The following resources were used to aid the app design**:
     - Canva for logo design
     - Dribble for app design inspiration
     - Figma for creating UI components

 ## Open Source Code